dainank/nato-phonetic-alphabet-converter/README.md

 # NATO Phonetic Alphabet Library
 Simple library of functions for parsing alphabet into NATO phonetic alphabet and vice versa.

+# The `nato[singleCharacter - 'A']` Code

+It accesses an element from the `nato` array.
+The array index is calculated by subtracting the character 'A' (65 in ASCII) from the `singleCharacter`.
+This effectively converts the uppercase character (A-Z) to its corresponding index in the `nato` array (0-25).

 # Reference